Pupil Premium/Year 7 Catch-Up

 - Increasing the pool of student resources (textbooks, revision guides, online support)

 - Small group intervention work

-Please click here to read our report on Pupil Premium Strategy.
+Please click here to read our current report on Pupil Premium Strategy.

 Year 7 Catch-Up Premium